NeeleshRealx/RealXstate-frontend-react/COMPREHENSIVE_AUTHENTICATION_FLOW_GUIDE.md

 ### **🎯 Implementation Summary**

-The ServAI frontend has been **successfully updated** to use the exact same authentication system as the Weaver project.
+The RealXstate frontend has been **successfully updated** to use the exact same authentication system as the Weaver project.
 This implementation provides:

 #### **✅ Completed Features**